Last Updated: October 1, 2022

 13. LIMITATION OF LIABILITY

 13.1 Consequential Damages Waiver.
-Except as provided in Section 13.3, in no event shall either party be liable to the other party for an incidental, special, exemplary or consequential damages, including loss of income, data, profits, revenue or business interruption, or cost of substitute services, or other economic loss, whether or not such party has been advised of the possibility of such damages, and whether any claim for recovery is based on theories of contract, warranty, tort (including negligence and strict liability) or otherwise.
+In no event shall either party be liable to the other party for any incidental, special, exemplary or consequential damages, including loss of income, data, profits, revenue or business interruption, or cost of substitute services, or other economic loss, whether or not such party has been advised of the possibility of such damages, and whether any claim for recovery is based on theories of contract, warranty, tort (including negligence and strict liability) or otherwise.

 13.3 Exceptions.
-Sections 13.1 and 13.2 shall not apply to: (i) TripActions’ obligation to pay Breach Costs (as defined in Section 9.3); (ii) either party’s indemnification obligations as provided in Section 12; or (iii) either party’s confidentiality obligations under Sections 9.1 and 9.2 (collectively, “Excluded Damages”).
+The Liability Cap in Section 13.2 shall not apply to (i) TripActions’ obligation to pay Breach Costs (as defined in Section 9.3); (ii) either party’s indemnification obligations as provided in Section 12; or (iii) either party’s breach of confidentiality obligations under Sections 9.1 and 9.2 (collectively, “Excluded Damages”).
 With respect to Excluded Damages, in no event shall either party’s aggregate liability to the other party exceed five (5) times the total Fees paid or payable in the twelve-month period preceding the claim or action, regardless of the form or theory of the claim or action.
-If the Agreement has been in effect for less than 12 months, the actual total Fees paid or payable shall be prorated.
-In addition, Sections 13.1 and 13.2 shall not apply to Customer’s obligation to pay any Fees or Charges owed.
+If the Agreement has been in effect for less than 12 months, the actual total Fees paid or payable shall be annualized.

 14. GOVERNING LAW; DISPUTES